 The construction of the Treiden castle began very early because in 1214.
+Initially it was called Friedland (Country of Peace), but later the name was changed to Turaida (God’s Garden).
 Probably from the very beginning it was one of the main centers of the episcopal territorial authority, to which the western part of the dominion of the Archbishopric of Riga was subject to administrative control (the eastern part was subordinated to the Kokenhausen stronghold).
 The first castle vogt, Alebrand, managing these properties, appeared in sources as early as in 1207.

 Due to its high rank, the castle was extended many times until the 16th century.
 The reason for strengthening the fortifications could also be the proximity of the order castle Segewold.
 This proximity meant that Treiden was repeatedly occupied by the Teutonic Order.
 It first took place in 1298, then in 1405, once again in 1479 and finally in 1556.
 In total, the Teutonic Knights took over castle for almost 80 years.